 Third (False) basis to enter - They have a "Precept"

 Third, they may claim to have a "warrant", but they cannot have one, as Massachusetts Juvenile Courts have no power or jurisdiction to issue warrants.
 So, they get around that by issuing something called a "precept".
 A precept is a mysterious document issued by the juvenile court, which allows them to bring the child before the court, almost like a warrant.
 The police treat precepts like warrants and will tell you that they have a court order to take the child, when many precepts only require the child to be brought in at a later date, just like a summons.

 Here is the difference between a summons and a precept: Summonses are to make parents come to court and precepts are to make children come to court.

 Again, make them hand you what they have through the window, and go copy it.
-(You are still running the tape, aren't you?)
+(You are still running the recorder, aren't you?)